Time to Validate 4Leaf Survey

 - Finally, we have an enormous amount of anecdotal data from physicians who are using the 4Leaf Survey in their practice.
 At least four of those doctors have each purchased between 100 and 1,000 copies of our book.

-1. What are we trying to validate?
+1. What must we validate?

-- That the survey score has a positive correlation with more than one bio marker: like BP, total cholesterol, A1C and/or BMI.
+B. That the survey score has a positive correlation with more than one bio marker: like BP, total cholesterol, A1C and/or BMI.
 As the score goes up, the biomarkers get better.

 Many doctors have told us that the best thing about the survey is that it is easy, fast, and does a great job of helping the patient understand that they are eating nowhere near a health promoting diet.
 They also report that the realization of that fact can be very motivating for the patient.